IOC World List: The Yellow-rumped Warbler species group (Draft February 2010)

 The Yellow-rumped Warbler (Dendroica coronata) comprises four distinct geographic populations currently treated as subspecies.
 Two of these, the migratory Myrtle Warbler and Audubon Warbler of North America were long considered different species until the AOU (1973) lumped them based on initial studies of hybridization in a narrow zone of contact in the Canadian Rockies.

 Brelsford and Irwin (2010) focus on the hybridizing populations of Audubon’s and Myrtle Warblers.
-These two well known wood warblers do not interbreed freely, but maintain their identity in part to postzygotic selection against hybrids.
+These two well-known wood warblers do not interbreed freely, but maintain their identity in part to postzygotic selection against hybrids.
 Genetic similarities are due to incomplete lineage sorting rather than to gene flow.
 They are biological species.
 Brelsford and Irwin summarize their conclusions on page 3058:

 “Our findings indicate that the myrtle and Audubon’s warblers are stable and genetically distinct forms, that parts of their genomes remain distinct despite extensive hybridization, and that selection maintains differences between the taxa.
 We therefore suggest that these two taxa may meet the current criterion for full species status between hybridizing North American birds, that the hybrid zone be “narrow and stable” (AOU 1998).”